airdcpp-web/airdcpp-webui/README.md

 # airdcpp-webui [![Travis][build-badge]][build] [![npm package][npm-badge]][npm]

+>This package should be used directly only for development purposes; end users will get it through other projects, such as [AirDC++ Web Client](https://airdcpp-web.github.io).
+Normal feature request and bug reports should also be posted on [AirDC++ Web Client's issue tracker](https://github.com/airdcpp-web/airdcpp-webclient).

 AirDC++ Web UI written in Javascript.
 Communicates with AirDC++ Core via [AirDC++ Web API](https://github.com/airdcpp/airdcpp-webapi).

-This package should be downloaded directly only for development purposes; end users will get it through other projects, such as [AirDC++ Web Client](https://airdcpp-web.github.io).

 ## Installing dependencies